Joseph Carlebach: Persecution and murder under the Nazi regime

 After Nazi Germany banned Jewish students from attending German schools together with "Aryan" German children, Rabbi Carlebach set up a number of schools throughout Germany to educate Jewish children.
 His schools bore his name and were known as Carlebach-Schulen.

-He was deported to the Nazi concentration camp Jungfernhof by the Nazis, where he was murdered on March 26, 1942 during the mass shooting of approximately 1600 Jews, mostly older people and children, that became known as the Dünamünde Action.
+He was deported to the Nazi concentration camp Jungfernhof by the Nazis, where he was murdered on March 23, 1943 during the mass shooting of approximately 1600 Jews, mostly older people and children, that became known as the Dünamünde Action.
 This occurred in the Biķerniecki forest, near Riga, Latvia, which was the site of numerous other shootings perpetrated by the Nazis and their Latvian collaborators, in particular, the Arajs Kommando.

 His wife and younger children were also killed during the Holocaust.
-Of his surviving children, Rabbi Shlomo Carlebach became the mashgiach ruchani ("spiritual supervisor" [of students]) at the Yeshiva Rabbi Chaim Berlin in Brooklyn, New York City after the war, and his third daughter became Professor Miriam Gillis-Carlebach, who emigrated to Israel in October 1938.
-She taught Education and Hebrew reading at Bar-Ilan University, in Ramat Gan.
-In 1992, she became the head of the Joseph Carlebach Institute at Bar-Ilan University and has dedicated herself to researching her father's writings as well as the writing of other Jewish leaders of the same time period.
+Of his surviving children, Rabbi Shlomo Carlebach became the mashgiach ruchani ("spiritual supervisor" [of students]) at the Yeshiva Rabbi Chaim Berlin in Brooklyn, New York City after the war.
+Joseph Carlebach's other son, Julius Carlebach, became a renowned academic and Jewish communal leader in the UK, and was the author of Karl Marx and the Radical Critique of Judaism (London: Routledge & Kegan Paul, 1978), among other books, while his third daughter became Professor Miriam Gillis-Carlebach, who emigrated to Israel in October 1938.
+She taught Education and Hebrew reading at Bar Ilan University in Ramat Gan.
+In 1992, she became the head of the Joseph Carlebach Institute at Bar Ilan University and has dedicated herself to researching her father's writings as well as the writing of other Jewish leaders of the same time period.

 Rabbi Joseph Carlebach's wife managed to send her elder children to England, and they survived the war.

 Commemoration and legacy

-On 18 August 1954 Jerusalem honoured Carlebach's work, among others at the local Lämel-School, by naming a street, Rekhov Carlebach/Karlibakh רחוב קרליבך, after him in the neighbourhood of Talpiot.
+On 18 August 1954 Jerusalem honoured Carlebach's work, among others at the local Lämel School, by naming a street (rekhov) after him, Rekhov Carlebach/Karlibakh (רחוב קרליבך), in the Talpiot neighbourhood.